texas oncology more breakthroughs. more victories

 • Fever and itching

-• Portal hypertension, which may cause enlarged viens in the stomach and esophagus and bleeding from the bowel
+• Portal hypertension, which may cause enlarged veins in the stomach and esophagus and bleeding from the bowel

-• Growth of blood-forming cells outside the bone marrow
+• Growth of blood-forming cells outside the bone marrow, which can be painful

 • Teardrop red cells in the blood